 In a word: hilarious.
 Lulu is a spoiled brat who demands that her parents get her a dinosaur for her birthday.
 Since they won’t, Lulu decides to find one herself.
 Which she does.
 And it turns out that the dinosaur wants to keep Lulu as HIS pet!
 Will this teach Lulu to behave more kindly?
 This read-aloud is short but worth every minute.

 Pie in the Sky by Remy Lai

 Pie in the Sky is an insightful, funny, and poignant look at the struggles of immigrating to a new country (Australia) and the difficulties of learning English along with growing up and grieving the loss of a father.
 Jingwen’s observations and wit make him a likable main character and the illustrations capture the depth and flavors of his experiences.
-He likens learning English with becoming human.
+He likens learning English to becoming human.
 After school with his brother, he bakes the cakes that his father wanted to include at his dream Pie in the Sky bakery.
-It’s a coming of age story that is both salty and sweet, the perfect blend, and possibly my favorite middle-grade chapter book of the entire 2019 year.
+It’s a coming-of-age story that is both salty and sweet, the perfect blend, and possibly my favorite middle-grade chapter book of the entire 2019 year.

 Gris Grimly’s Tales from the Brother’s Grimm collected by Jacob and Wilhelm Grimm, translated by Margaret Hunt, illustrated by Gris Grimly

 Whimsical, quirky, and totally cool black-and-white pen-and-ink illustrations from Gris Grimly make these dark, often sinister stories come alive.
 If you don’t have a Grimm collection, this would be the book I’d recommend.

 Fortunately, the Milk by Neil Gaiman, illustrated by Skottie Young